Venice (coming soon)

 Every once in a while, an unfounded rumor comes true—such as the old one about Firestone Walker Brewing Company creating an establishment in Los Angeles.

-Indeed, in mid 2015, we plan to open a Taproom restaurant, pilot brewhouse and craft beer hub on Washington Boulevard in Venice.
+Indeed, in late 2015, we plan to open a Taproom restaurant, pilot brewhouse and craft beer hub on Washington Boulevard in Venice.
 Here’s a FAQ with more info:

 Venice’s creative vibe was the main draw.
 This isn’t going to be a satellite brewery outpost.
 It’s a place for us to connect with the area’s unique energy.
 We are excited that this location will bring us geographically closer to more home brewers and aficionados, and we plan to host homebrewing seminars, technical talks and other events that will add to the learning curve.